Hong Kong's Carrie Lam announces face mask ban | DW | 04.10.2019

 Chief Executive Carrie Lam held a news conference, announcing that the Hong Kong government would introduce an anti-mask law.
 Protesters took to the street in advance to demonstrate against the ban.

-Carrie Lam announced that the use of face masks at "unlawful" and "unauthorized" protests will constitute as illegal under the new regulation, which comes into effect at midnight.
+Carrie Lam announced that the use of face masks at "illegal" and "unauthorized" protests will constitute as illegal under the new regulation, which comes into effect at midnight.

 Anyone breaching the law could face up to one year in prison and a fine of up to 25,000 Hong Kong dollars (US $3,200, €2905) if they fail to adhere to the new rules.